This post may contain affiliate links, view our disclosure policy.

 As one of the largest natural freshwater lakes in Montana, you can’t go wrong with an afternoon spent enjoying Whitefish City Beach!

-Want a beautiful view of Whitefish Lake from your hotel room?
-Check out our full review of the awesome accommodations at The Lodge at Whitefish Lake!
+Check out our full review of the awesome accommodations at The Lodge at Whitefish Lake here!

 Find out the best things to do in Whitefish, Montana from top US family travel blog, Travel With A Plan!